Skip to navigation menu Skip to content

 • Based on the location of the tumor, doctors will decide to remove either the whole tumor or a small sample of cells to check for cancer (biopsy).

-• If a biopsy is performed, your child may need more surgery to remove the rest of the tumor.
+• If doctors do a biopsy, your child may need more surgery to remove the rest of the tumor.

 • Often, doctors can remove all or nearly all of a germ cell tumor.